khartinger/mqtt4home/md/m4h24_Vue_PubSub2_e.md

 ### 1. creation of the message store (MqttLastX.vue)
 In the file `MqttLastX.vue` all messages of the array `messages` are displayed in a table, if a message has been subscribed by the controller `mqttLastXController`.
 * Create the file `MqttLastX.vue`:
    Men&uuml; Display - Explorer.
-Right click on `components` - select "New file" and enter `MqttLastX.vue`.
+Right click on `components` - select "New file" and enter `MqttLastX.vue`
    Content of the file:
 ```
 <!-- MqttLastX.vue -->